dm-io dot

 Don’t underestimate the importance of balancing your tires each year, as even low-mileage tires can become unbalanced, which leads to vibration and uneven wear that can make every ride uncomfortable and lead to premature replacement.
 They can also negatively impact the fuel efficiency of your car.

-Keep the Engine Spick and Span
+Keep the Engine Running Smoothly

 An engine must be pampered, even in vehicles that aren’t driven very often.
 You should start your car and drive it for about 15 miles each month to keep the engine running smoothly and the fluids flowing properly.
-In addition to topping off fluid levels, you’ll also want to:

 • Change the air filter regularly